 Recent Updates | Public Meeting Information | Submitting Public Comments | Milestones and Documents | Related Rulemakings | Statutory Authority | Contact Information

 DOE has published Federal Register supplemental notice of proposed rulemaking regarding test procedures for LEDs.
 80 FR 39644 (July 9, 2015).

-DOE published a notice of proposed rulemaking concerning test procedures for LEDs.
-77 FR 21038 (April 9, 2012).
+DOE published a supplemental notice of proposed rulemaking regarding test procedures for LEDs.
+79 FR 36242 (June 26, 2014).

+The light-emitting diode lamps test procedure rulemaking docket EERE-2011-BT-TP-0071 contains all notices, public comments, public meeting transcripts, and supporting documents.
 For the latest information on the planned timing of future DOE regulatory milestones, see the current Office of Management and Budget Unified Agenda of Regulatory and Deregulatory Actions.
 All planned dates are preliminary and subject to change.